2020 Sabah state election: Aftermath

 Warisan saw a gain of 2 more seats from its previous 21 seats in the 2018 election.
 While its ally PKR and DAP retained their number of seats with 2 and 6 respectively.
 Warisan also made history by becoming the first and only single party in Sabah to not govern the state despite winning the most seats overall.

 On the other side, STAR, led by Jeffrey Kitingan won 6 seats compared to 2 in the previous election, with most of the seats won hailing from the interior of Sabah which is dominated by the Kadazan-Dusun-Murut (KDM) community.
 UPKO, even though representing the KDM community, managed only 1 seat in this election, a loss from 6 seats in the previous election.

 PPBM or Bersatu, despite being a Malay-based party from West Malaysia and contesting in Sabah for the first time, won 11 seats.

-The elected assemblywoman for Bugaya, Manis Muka Mohd Darah from WARISAN later passed away on November 2020, triggering a by-election which was not held until November 2022, concurrently with the 2022 Malaysian general election.
+The elected assemblywoman for Bugaya, Manis Muka Mohd Darah from WARISAN later died in November 2020, triggering a by-election which was not held until November 2022, concurrently with the 2022 Malaysian general election.
 A few elected assemblymen also changed parties after the election; see List of seats that changed allegiance in Sabah after state election 2020.